 Kim Moody RVN

 Kim trained at Berkshire College of Agriculture and Barony College in Dumfries and qualified in 2002.
 She particularly enjoys anaesthesia and radiography.
-Kim has cat called Yi (pronounced ‘why eye’) as she was plucked from the streets of Newcastle.
+Kim is presently studying for a Diploma in Advanced Canine Behaviour and has a young Jack Russell Terrier to practise on.
 Her hobbies include cooking, hill walking and camping with her family.

 Chloe Richards RVN

 Chloe qualified from Edinburgh (Telford) College in 2014 having previously completed the Vet Nurse Preparatory course.
 She joined the practice part-time in 2017 and became a full-time member of staff in 2018.
 Chloe has a keen interest in exotics including rabbits and chickens, and emergency and critical care.
 Chloe shows great compassion with clients and has a very calming nature.
 Chloe is also a clinical coach and enjoys sharing her knowledge with the next generation of nurses (some of which are currently employed by Mackie and Brechin).